 Today we head to Cork by train and on to Cobh for the excellent “Queenstown” experience in the superbly restored old station building, telling the story of Irish emigration to America.
 We then head to Killarney for a superb boat trip and complete the day with a scenic drive back to Tralee.

 Reluctantly we are leaving this lovely area today, heading north to the “midlands” of Ireland.
 However, this is no ordinary transfer day, as we cross the Shannon at Tarbert, and arrive in Moyasta for the West Clare Railway.
-The most famous railway in Ireland, in steam, awaits, and we have chartered the train for the morning.
 Onwards then to Ennis for another railway revival, this time with Irish Railways from Ennis, across the Burren to Athenry.
 From here our coach transfers us swiftly to Athlone and the superb Radisson Blu Hotel for a three-night stay.

 Think the scenic part of the holiday is over – no way (!).
 We set off by train to Galway City.
 Spend some time here to absorb the atmosphere in Eire’s most vibrant city outside Dublin, then head north through stunning Connemara towards Westport.
-This wonderfully scenic tour will include photo stops and a refreshment break in Leenane – Eire’s only village on a fjord!
+This wonderfully scenic tour will include photo stops and a leg stretch at a remote railway junction. – Eire’s only village on a fjord!
 From Westport enjoy a terrific rail journey all the way back to Athlone.

 The craic just gets better and better.
 Today we head up to the north coast to catch the iconic branch line train from the middle of nowhere to Ballina.
 Our coach transfers us from Ballina to Sligo where we catch a train to idyllic Carrick.
 Let’s sing traditional songs as we sail on the Shannon and then head down to Dromod to meet Michael and his amazing collection of everything and anything.
 We’ll dine here and then head back to Athlone for a last evening together.

-We are heading home today, the craic is nearly over but we will still have fun as we let the train take the strain heading back to Dublin, allowing us time to enjoy “bits and pieces” in and around Dublin before our coach takes us onto the ferry so that we can enjoy the crossing luggage free.
+We are heading home today, the craic is nearly over but we will still have fun as we let the train take the strain heading back to Dublin, before our coach takes us onto the ferry so that we can enjoy the crossing luggage free.

 Describes itself as “Kilkenny’s Vintage Hotel”, and it surely is traditional.
 Great Irish food, town centre, lovely atmosphere.
 Perfect for our two night stay.
-Though it doesn’t have a lift, porterage is included.
+Though it doesn’t have a lift, porterage can be arranged.

 One of our favourite Hotels to be sure, a warm welcome, lovely Irish food, traditional breakfast, and sited in the heart of Tralee’s historic town.
 Perfect for our four night stay.
-As in Kilkenny, there is no lift, but once again porterage is included.
+As in Kilkenny, there is no lift, but once again porterage can be arranged.